Marriage in ancient Rome: Same-sex marriage

 In the Imperial era, there are several references to same-sex weddings between male partners.
 While these weddings were generally treated with mockery in literary sources such as Martial, Juvenal, and imperial biographers, the feelings of the participants are not recorded.
-There is no evidence to contradict an interpretation that the men were expressing a meaningful commitment; even so, a quasi marital union between two men would not have been a valid marriage (iustum matrimonium) in Roman law.
+There is no evidence to contradict an interpretation that the men were expressing a meaningful commitment; even so, a quasi-marital union between two men would not have been a valid marriage (iustum matrimonium) in Roman law.

-Sporus, a young enslaved person, was castrated and treated like Nero's wife.
+Sporus, a young enslaved man (amasius), was castrated and treated like Nero's wife.
 A dowry was given, and the marriage ceremony was a public affair.
 Sporus is frequently portrayed as looking like Nero's late second wife, but the wedding could have served as a theatrical performance for the emperor following the passing of his wife rather than an actual wedding.
-Nero also may have had a legitimate husband named Pythagoras; Tacitus (Annals 15.37) briefly discusses Nero's marriage ceremony with him.
+Nero also may have had a legitimate husband named Pythagoras; Tacitus (Annals 15.37) briefly discusses Nero's marriage ceremony with him, in which the emperor supposedly took the role of the bride.

 In Juvenal's second satire, two men have a homosexual relationship, with one man taking the woman's role and wearing the bridal garb.
 Phaedrus' description of the creation of men has been repeatedly utilized to argue the conception of female same-sex relationships.
-Frequently illustrated as a couple with one appearing more masculine while the other is more feminine.
+Frequently illustrated is a couple with one appearing more masculine while the other is more feminine.
 However, whether this reflected a contemporary practice or was merely a work of fiction is uncertain.

 Among notable examples of same-sex unions in Rome are those of the emperor Elagabalus, who is said to have married either an enslaved chariot driver named Hierocles or a Smyrnaean athlete named Zoticus; according to Cassius Dio, in these relationships Elagabalus was named wife, mistress, and queen.
 It is unlikely Elagabalus legitimately married.

 There is evidence of same-sex weddings from the constitutio of Constantine and Constans in the Codex Theodosianus.
 The Codex refers to a man marrying in the manner of a bride.
 The text found within the Codex Theodosianus can allude to the references to a homosexual relationship and its representation of marital binding.
 The legal process of prohibiting a wedding ceremony between two men is clearly illustrated in the imperial constitutio, which justifies that weddings took place in ancient Roman society.